ilyagru/ilyagru/README.md

 ## About me

 Founder & product engineer with professional experience in different domains.
 I can efficiently work with Frontend, React Native, iOS and Fullstack as well as building CI/CD pipelines.
 I have great knowledge of UI/UX and Accessibility standards.
 I have expertise in the start-up ecosystem mainly by having had my own projects.
-My total time in software is  ~10 years now, most of the time I work with React and mobile apps.
+My total time in software is  ~10 years now.

 Quality and purpose mean all to me.